NVIDIA/NVFlare/examples/advanced/finance-end-to-end/readme.md

 Testing DataFrame size: 113924
 ```
 Next we will split the data among different clients, i.e. different Sender_BICs.
-For example: Sender = JPMorgan_Case, BIC =CHASUS33
+For example: Sender = Bank_1, BIC =ZHSZUS33
-the client directory is **CHASUS33_JPMorgan_Chase**
+the client directory is **ZHSZUS33_Bank_1**

 For this site, we will have three files.
 ```
-5343086 Jul 29 08:31 history.csv
-977888  Jul 29 08:31 test.csv
-3409228 Jul 29 08:31 train.csv
+/tmp/dataset/horizontal_credit_fraud_data/ZHSZUS33_Bank_1/history.csv
+/tmp/dataset/horizontal_credit_fraud_data/ZHSZUS33_Bank_1/test.csv
+/tmp/dataset/horizontal_credit_fraud_data/ZHSZUS33_Bank_1/train.csv
 ```
 ![split_data](images/split_data.png)

-The python code for data generation is located at [prepare_data.py] (./prepare_data.py)
+The python code for data generation is located at [prepare_data.py](./prepare_data.py)

-## Initial Analysis
+## Step 2: Feature Analysis

-We choose one site data for analysis
+For this stage, we would like to analyze the data, understand the features, and derive secondary features that can be more useful for building the model.

+Towards this goal, there are two options:
+1. **Feature Enrichment**: This process involves adding new features based on the existing data.
+For example, we can calculate the average transaction amount for each currency and add this as a new feature.
+2. **Feature Encoding**: This process involves encoding the current features and transforming them to embedding space via machine learning models.
+In this example, we use federated graph neural network (GNN).

-### Feature Engineering
+### Step 2, Option 1: Feature Enrichment
 In this process, we will enrich the data and add a few new derived features to illustrate the process.
-Whether this enrichment makes sense or not is not important, as you can always replace these steps with procedures that
+Whether such enrichment makes sense or not is task and data dependent, essentially, this process is adding hand-crafted features to the classifier inputs.

-make sense to you.
+#### Single-site operation example: enrichiment
 Since all sites follow the same procedures, we only need to look at one site.
 For example, we will look at the site with
-the name "CHASUS33_JPMorgan_Chase."
+the name "ZHSZUS33_Bank_1."

 The data enrichment process involves the following steps: